Vim Mode

 Zed's vim mode includes some features that are usually provided by very popular plugins in the Vim ecosystem:

-• You can comment and uncomment selections with gc in visual mode and gcc in normal mode.
+. - You can comment and uncomment selections with

-• The project panel supports many shortcuts modeled after the Vim plugin netrw: navigation with hjkl, open file with o, open file in a new tab with t, etc.
+in normal mode. - The project panel supports many shortcuts modeled after the Vim plugin

 Command palette